 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please see my Privacy Policy for more details.
 Advertisements displayed do not reflect endorsements or recommendations made by Veggie Inspired.

 An easy marinara sauce loaded up with chunky summer veggies and served over pasta.
-This Garden Veggie Pasta is a delicious, healthy meal the whole family will love!
+This Garden Veggie Pasta is a delicious meal the whole family will love!

 Save this Post!

-Kids love anything with noodles, so pasta dishes are a great way to sneak in some extra nutrition!
+Kids love anything with noodles, so pasta dishes are a great way to sneak in some extra veggies!

 This is a basic marinara recipe combined with sautéed chopped summer vegetables.
 If you’ve never attempted to make your own marinara sauce, you must try it – it’s so easy!
 I use canned crushed tomatoes for ease, and they are great year round, but you could certainly use fresh.